 Alphabet Cubes (2014) 7 channel sound, video, 45 wooden cubes, acrylic, 72 min, loop, dimensions variable The installation Alphabet Cubes conceived for the exhibition Conversations - Azerbaijan at YAY Gallery, Baku is one of the site-specific installations from a series Conversations: Hula Hoops, Elastics, Marbles and Sand, produced in different parts of the world.
 This installation is made out of 45 wooden cubes painetd with different alphabets that are being used in Azerbaijan (Azeri, Russian, Lezgi).
 Listening to the sound of the installation the spectator has the impression that he/she is listening to a conversation between these seven children.
+AZIERIBAIJANIAN VERSION

-AZERBAIJANIAN VERSION curated by: Anastasia Blokhina and YARAT Alphabet Cubes Conversations - Azerbaijan YAY Gallery, Baku (2014) I want to become President, so that there would never be a President after me, and then I will become Queen and that's all.
+2014 AZERBAIJANIAN VERSION Alphabet Cubes / from the series Conversations: Hula Hoops, Elastics, Marbles and Sand curated by: Anastasia Blokhina and YARAT Alphabet Cubes Conversations - Azerbaijan YAY Gallery, Baku (2014) I want to become President, so that there would never be a President after me, and then I will become Queen and that's all.
 Then, it will go on like that.
 Well...then my daughter will become Queen and it will go on like this.
 We can get our land with peace, but they don't give it back, Armenians don't give back our lands.